-- 1. All rules and regulations of the Porter Township School Corporation random drug testing policy must be met by the end of the first two weeks of school or the first day of school for students who have driving privileges for the current school year. - 2.
-Violations of rules as listed in this extracurricular handbook will be investigated immediately upon school knowledge of the incident as in the athletic and student handbooks. - 3.
-Nothing in this policy shall be construed to require the school corporation to follow the provision of the Due Process and Pupil Discipline State law (IC 20-33-8 et seq., as amended from time to time) in removing students from participation in any interscholastic athletic program or extracurricular activity or from driving to school. - 4.
-All students of the Porter Township School Corporation who drive to/from school or who participate in any interscholastic athletic program or extracurricular activities are required to participate in a random drug testing program as stated in these procedures/policy. - 5.
-Students who fail to comply with the above requirements will not be allowed to participate in interscholastic athletic programs, extracurricular activities nor have driving privileges as provided in these rules/ regulations. - 6.
-Students withdrawing from the random drug testing selection pool will not be eligible to participate in interscholastic athletic programs, extracurricular activities or drive to school for 365 calendar days from the date of withdrawal.
-A consent form signed by the student, if over age 18, or the student and his/her parent/guardian, if the student is under age 18, will be required prior to removal from the selection pool. - 7.
-Penalties for violation of the Drug Testing Policy as verified by a positive test will result in the following consequences which will accumulate over the student's high school career: - a.
-First Positive Test (First Offense): - Nonparticipation for a minimum of 50% of all interscholastic athletic program and/or extra-curricular activities in which he/she participates from the date of the offense.
+- Nonparticipation for a minimum of 50% of all interscholastic athletic program and/or extra-curricular activities in which he/she participates from the date of the offense.
 If less than 50% remains in the program/activity, the suspension will be enforced in the next athletic program/ ECA activity. - Loss of driving privileges for a period of one calendar year - Upon documentation of successfully completing a certified counseling program the offense will be reduced to 30% of ineligibility.
-This applies only to the first offense. - Upon documentation of successfully completing a certified counseling program driving privileges will be reinstated. - b.
-Second Positive Test (Second Offense): - Nonparticipation for a minimum of one calendar year in all interscholastic athletic program and/or extracurricular activities and driving to school - Upon documentation of successfully completing a certified counseling program driving privileges will be reinstated - Upon documentation of successfully completing a certified counseling program the offense will be reduced to half a calendar year. - c.
-Third Positive Test (Third Offense): - Restriction from participating in interscholastic athletic program and/or extracurricular activities and/or driving privileges for the remainder of the student's high school career - 8.
+This applies only to the first offense. - Upon documentation of successfully completing a certified counseling program driving privileges will be reinstated.
+Second Positive Test (Second Offense): - Nonparticipation for a minimum of one calendar year in all interscholastic athletic program and/or extracurricular activities and driving to school - Upon documentation of successfully completing a certified counseling program driving privileges will be reinstated - Upon documentation of successfully completing a certified counseling program the offense will be reduced to half a calendar year. - Third Positive Test (Third Offense): - Restriction from participating in interscholastic athletic program and/or extracurricular activities and/or driving privileges for the remainder of the student's high school career - 8.
 Student consent forms must be turned in within two days of receiving the form or before the first day of participation/driving to school. - 9.
 Extracurricular substance abuse rules and regulations are in addition to each activity's individual rules and regulations pertaining to their specific club or activity and in addition to school rules set forth in the student and athletic handbooks. - 10.
 Extracurricular is defined as those activities sponsored by the school which are not for credit and occur outside of regular classroom education, generally outside the regular school day on school property or at-school sponsored events. - 11.
 Students who are absent from school the day their number is randomly selected to be tested will be tested the next testing day.